 My Lifelong Dream

 I was only seven years old, but I knew what I wanted to do in the future.
 My parents bought me a human body science toy which came with a book about the organs and a model that you could take out the squishy organs and reassemble them in the body frame.
 I loved it and read every word multiple times.
 I would tell everyone who would listen all about each organ, where it went, and what it did.
 It was my favorite toy.
 My parents talked me into trying hockey by promising me the brain model next if I gave it a try.
 From that point forward, I knew I wanted to be some type of doctor.
 I have spent summers, volunteering at local hospitals and have even shadowed a general surgeon.
-Now, in AP Biology, the passion has not disappeared, but it has grown.
+Now, in AP Biology, the passion has not disappeared, it has only grown.

 STATS: